 - Mediacom (Internet 300)

-If you head over to the rear panel of the Motorola MG7700, you will know that it packs quite a punch.
-There are 4 Gig ethernet ports in play.
-And they let you connect to every bandwidth-intensive device that you have in plain sight.
+If you head over to the back side of the Motorola MG7700, you will know that it packs quite a punch.
+There are four Gig ethernet ports and a traditional coaxial port.
+The available ethernet ports are aimed at establishing strong wired connectivity.

-Note: The company doesn’t reveal exact information on hardware specs, but I never noticed the device heating up or facing speed issues.
+Note: The company doesn’t reveal exact information on internals, but I never noticed the device heating up or facing speed issues.

 Frequently Asked Questions

 While you need not, you can always fool around with another router, mainly to use it as an access point.
 The flexibility of 6 SSIDs, auto DHCP configuration, and built-in wireless standards might require some tweaking, but you can always use an additional router to expand the coverage.

 The MG7700 has nifty security and privacy perks, including stateful packet inspection for keeping attacks at bay, parental control, DoS notification, remote management, guest networking support, diagnostic log, and WPA/WPA2 access.

 No, the MG7700 is probably the easiest modem to set up, as it comes with a responsive and self-explanatory web interface.
 Also, the QuickStart platform lets you configure and use the device within minutes of connecting to a cable setup.

 Motorola MG7700 may not be the latest or fastest modem/router combo available, but it is sufficient for typical home internet use.
 If you can increase a budget by $25, the ARRIS SURFboard G34 is a superior option.
 However, if you’re on a tight budget, the MG7700 is still dependable.